OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Installation

 This mod needs to be on both the client and server for all features to work.
-When this mod is put on a server it will sync the configurations from the server to all clients on connection.
+Config Syncing is included with Jotunn.
+Install on the server to enforce the same mod configuration for all players.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ## Changelog

+### 0.6.0

+* Added new configuration option to hide Hildir map pin.
+* Added Jotunn library as new dependency for config syncing, you now must also install Jotunn for this mod to work

 ### 0.5.0